 - 5.1 We want all of our customers to have a long and successful tenancy with us.
 When you apply for a home, we will assess your eligibility and whether there is any risk that you will not be able to sustain your tenancy or pay your rent.
 Our assessment will include reviewing your previous tenancy history and we will normally ask you to provide a reference to support your application.
 We will also ask you to complete an affordability assessment.
 You will need to demonstrate to us that you can afford to make regular rent and service charge payments and will be expected to provide information to support your assessment. - 5.2 If you need care and support to sustain your tenancy, we will check that this is available to you.
-If you need support but do not have this in place, we will try and help you get this.
-You will need to show us that you are willing to engage with the care and support offered. - 5.3 We will provide support and guidance as part of the assessment where necessary.
+If you need support but do not have this in place, we will signpost you to the appropriate provider.
+If you need support in order to maintain your tenancy, you will need to demonstrate you are actively engaging with the support provided prior to and actively throughout your tenancy.

-5.4 Unsuccessful applications - There are some reasons why we may not be able to offer you a home.
+5.3 Unsuccessful applications - There are some reasons why we may not be able to offer you a home.
 If we are not satisfied that you have a reasonable chance of sustaining the tenancy, with or without appropriate support, we will decline your application.
 We will only do so after fully considering your individual circumstances.
 We will explain our reasons for our decision and provide advice on what you can do to bid successfully for our homes in the future.
 You can find out more about the reasons why we might decline your application in the additional guidance which accompanies this policy.
+Refusal reasons are set out in Appendix B.